 There are 11 major sports areas with nearly 5,000 in the Sierra de Prades Mountains, of which the majority are single or 2-pitch routes.
 The mixture of limestone or conglomerate rock is usually of an excellent standard and there is a wide range of grades to suit all levels and styles.
 To the north there are also 2 sandstone bouldering areas, with the main one being El Cogul, which is one of the largest bouldering areas in Spain.

 Siurana is undoubtable the Queen of sport climbing in the Sierra de Prades Mountains.
-The tiny village of Siurana, which is situated above a beautiful canyon with stunning limestone crags in all directions, as shown on the photograph opposite.
+The tiny village of Siurana is situated above a beautiful canyon with stunning limestone crags in all directions, as shown on the photograph opposite.
 Here there are over 1,500 routes that typically feature small, sharp crimps and side pulls on vertical or gently overhanging walls of superb, rough limestone.
 Siurana’s position, along with its charm and high standard quality routes make this area one of the most popular winter rock climbing destinations in Europe, with great climbing conditions from autumn from to spring.
-The Siurana rock climbing guidebook is definitive guidebook for the area and is available to but from our shop.
+The Siurana rock climbing guidebook is definitive guidebook for the area and is available to buy from our shop.

-Margalef is the second largest area with over 800 routes across a wide grade range.
+Margalef is the second largest area with over 1,000 routes ranging from F4 to F9a.
 The crags are situated either side of a secluded river meaning that you can climb either in the sun or shade, depending upon the time of day and your preference.
 The climbing is on conglomerate rock that is full of pockets where the routes range from slabs to impressive bulges and gently overhanging walls.
 The Margalef rock climbing guidebook is definitive guidebook for the area and is available to buy from our shop.

 Situated at 1,000m, La Mussara is a large area split into various crags, each with different characteristics, including some multi-pitch routes.
 The grades here are concentrated in the F5 to F7a range on good quality conglomerate rock.